manateelazycat/nox/README.md

 # Nox

-Nox is LSP client that fork from [eglot](https://github.com/joaotavora/eglot), to encode fluency, removed a lot of features that affect performance, such as real-time syntax checking.
+Nox is LSP client for Emacs.

+Code fork from [eglot](https://github.com/joaotavora/eglot), to achieve the highest performance, removed a lot of features, such as code diagnostic, snippet expand.

-And add many other enhancements, such as use posframe instead eldoc show help documentation.
+And add many other enhancements, such as use posframe instead eldoc show help documentation etc.

 # Install